Yoo Hae-jin

 Yoo Hae-jin (born January 4, 1970) is a South Korean actor.
 After graduating with a Theater degree from Seoul Institute of the Arts, he became a member of Theater troupe The Mokwha Repertoire Company.
-He has established himself as one of the top actors in the country, playing both supporting and lead roles.
+Yoo expanded into film in the late 1990s, initially appearing in supporting roles in films such as The King and the Clown (2005) and Tazza: The High Rollers (2006), winning the Grand Bell Award for Best Supporting Actor for the former.
+He subsequently became one of South Korea's most prominent supporting actors, receiving further Best Supporting Actor awards for Moss (2010) and The Pirates (2014).

+Yoo later transitioned into leading roles, notably starring in the commercially successful comedy Luck Key (2016) and the action film Confidential Assignment (2017).
+He went on to appear in films including Intimate Strangers (2018), Mal-Mo-E: The Secret Mission and The Battle: Roar to Victory (both 2019), The Night Owl (2022), and Exhuma (2024).
+In 2026, his performance in The King's Warden earned him the Baeksang Arts Award Grand Prize.

-Early life
+Early life and education

-Yoo's passion for acting started in childhood when he would sneak into a nearby cultural center in Cheongju to watch performances.
-In eighth grade, he experienced a monologue play that inspired him to pursue acting, marking a significant moment during his adolescence.
-Although he aspired to attend an arts high school, financial constraints and a lack of support from his conservative parents prevented him from doing so.
-Nevertheless, he pursued his passion by joining a theater troupe after participating in a summer acting camp during high school.
-Initially, he assisted other actors and observed their techniques, gradually honing his skills despite his introverted nature.
+Yoo’s interest in acting began in childhood, when he would sneak into a cultural center in Cheongju to watch performances.
+During eighth grade, a monologic play inspired him to pursue the craft professionally.
+Although he hoped to attend an arts high school, he was unable to do so because of financial constraints and opposition from his conservative parents.
+Instead, he joined a theater troupe following a summer acting camp in high school.
+Despite an introverted personality, he developed his skills by assisting and observing seasoned actors.

-Yoo applied to university acting and film programs for two consecutive years but failed the auditions due to his appearance.
-He initially planned to enlist in the military, but his father encouraged him to explore other options.
-Yoo chose to study fashion, believing it would benefit his acting career.
-Apart from his mandatory military service, he prioritized theater over his fashion studies, resulting in a challenging academic experience.
-However, his father's advice proved advantageous, as a special selection process for college graduates allowed admission based solely on grades.
-This led to his acceptance at the Seoul Institute of the Arts in 1995.
+After high school, Yoo auditioned for university acting and film programs for two consecutive years but was unsuccessful.
+Reports suggest these rejections were based on his physical appearance.
+Although he initially planned to begin his mandatory military service immediately, his father encouraged him to explore other avenues first.
+Yoo chose to study fashion, under the impression that it would eventually benefit his acting career.
+After he completed his military service, he remained focused on theater during his time in fashion school, which resulted in poor academic performance.
+However, his father's earlier advice proved beneficial.
+A special selection process for college graduates permitted admission based only on written test, leading to his enrollment at the Seoul Institute of the Arts in 1995.